tianputao/Agentic_RAG_LangGraph_AiSearch/cache/README.md

 # Cache Directory

-This directory stores temporary cached data to improve application performance.
+This directory stores temporary cached data to improve application performance. （It will be realized in the near future）

 ## Structure
 - `embeddings/` - Cached text embeddings